Berdychiv: World War II and the Holocaust

 Most civilians from areas near the border did not have a chance to evacuate when the Nazis began their invasion on 22 June 1941.
 Berdychiv was occupied by the German Army from 7 July 1941 to 5 January 1944.
-An "extermination" German SS unit was established in Berdychiv in early July 1941 and a Jewish ghetto was set up.
+An extermination German SS unit was established in Berdychiv in early July 1941 and a Jewish ghetto was set up.
 It was stated in one of the Einsatzgruppen reports that on "Sept.
 1, and 2, 1941, leaflets and inflammatory pamphlets were distributed by Jews in Berdychiv.
 As the perpetrators could not be found, 1,303 Jews, among them 875 Jewesses over 12 years, were executed by a unit of the Higher SS and Police Leaders".
 The ghetto was liquidated on 5 October 1941, when all the inhabitants were murdered.
 Eyewitnesses stated that Ukrainian auxiliary police aided the 25-member shooting squad in corralling Jews into the ghetto, policing it, and killing those who attempted to escape.
 One witness to a mass killing of Jews in Berdychiv said, "They had to wear their festivity-dresses.
 Then their clothes and valuables were taken.
 The pits were dug and filled in by war prisoners who were executed shortly after."

 According to figures from the Soviet Extraordinary State Commission, a total of 10,656 individuals had been murdered here by the end of 1943.

 The Nazis likely killed 20,000 to 30,000 Jews in Berdychiv, but a 1973 Ukrainian-language article about the history of Berdychiv says, "The Gestapo killed 38,536 people." ("Гестапівці стратили 38 536 чоловік.")

+Although this photograph is often identified as The Last Jew in Vinnitsa it is now believed to show an unknown Jewish man—probably on 28 July 1941 in Berdychiv—about to be shot dead by Jakobus Onnen, a member of Einsatzgruppe C.